etjernst/academic-kickstart/content/home/projects.md

 _with Rachel Hernández  Frattarola_

 ### {#migration}
-* Selection and Heterogeneity in the Returns to Migratio _with Eduardo Cenci and Marieke Kleemans_
+* Selection and Heterogeneity in the Returns to Migration _with [Eduardo Cenci](https://sites.google.com/wisc.edu/eduardocenci/) and Marieke Kleemans_